 There are a handful of immediate priorities to consider when your company experiences a cyber attack.
 We advise clients to make the following four contacts in this order:

-• Reach out to your Applied Technologies Account Manager.
-Our team is uniquely qualified to take the lead and guide you through this process.
+- Reach out to your Applied Technologies Account Manager.
+Our Network team is uniquely qualified to take the lead and guide you through this process.

 We had decisions to make.
 We needed to restore the onsite environment no matter what.
 But how?
 In some cases, we might spin up a remote site or us a DRaaS solution and work from there.
 In this case, we worked with our forensics team to identify a point in time from which we could recover lost data from our backups.
 Because this breach was discovered quickly, we were able to recover 100% of lost data from recent backups.
 Some things can’t be restored from backups.
 For instance, the configurations for the client’s virtual server environment had to be rebuilt from the ground up.

-Because the client’s infrastructure was thoroughly documented in their disaster recovery plan, we were able to begin the restore process quickly and get them back up and running in a matter of days.
+Because the client’s infrastructure was thoroughly documented in their disaster recovery plan, we were able to begin the restoration process quickly and get them back up and running in a matter of days.

 The Results